-America’s 50th state has no shortage of unique and exciting ways to celebrate July 4th with aloha.
-Run a 5-k that benefits veterans on the Big Island, or check out a family-friendly Fourth of July festival on Kauai.
-Of course, there’s always the traditional Independence Day pursuits of viewing a spectacular display of fireworks, available no matter which of the major islands you’re on.
-Book a cocktail or dinner cruise to experience the fireworks by boat on Maui, or hit up the biggest fireworks show in the state at Ala Moana Beach on Oahu.
-Still not sure what to do?
-We’ve rounded up the 10 best ways to spend this patriotic holiday in Hawaii.
+America’s 50th state has no shortage of unique and exciting ways to celebrate July Fourth with aloha.
+One could run a 5K that benefits veterans on the Big Island or check out a family-friendly festival on Kauai.
+Of course, there’s always the traditional Independence Day pursuit of viewing fireworks, available almost anywhere you go.
+You can see them while on a cocktail or dinner cruise off the shore of Maui or hit up the biggest light show in the state at Ala Moana Beach on Oahu.
+Some events have been altered or canceled in 2020.
+Check details below and websites of the organizers for more information.

 This event has been canceled in 2020.
-The east side of Oahu has been celebrating Fourth of July with a fireworks show in Kailua for over 65 years, all thanks to sponsorship from the town’s businesses and residents.
+The east side of Oahu has been celebrating Fourth of July with a fireworks show in Kailua for more than 65 years, all thanks to sponsorship from the town’s businesses and residents.
 There's usually a parade with hundreds of marchers, cars and floats, and an airborne performance by local skydivers before the pyrotechnics begin.
 The Kainalu Drive procession starts at 11:30 a.m., the twilight show starts around 5:45 p.m., and the fireworks at 8 p.m.
 The event provides free shuttles from different spots throughout Kailua to help revelers get to Kailua Beach.
 There's also free public parking at Kailua Intermediate School, Kailua Town Center, and Lanikai Elementary.

-Starting on the morning of the 4th, downtown Lahaina hosts a block party complete with performers, vendors, family-friendly activities and live music.
-Head to Front Street to take advantage of restaurants like Kimo’s and Lahaina Fish Co for front-row seats to the 8 p.m. fireworks show (the only one on Maui) set off from an offshore barge.
+Starting on the morning of the Fourth, downtown Lahaina is transformed into one big block party complete with performers, vendors, family-friendly activities, and live music.
+Head to Front Street to take advantage of restaurants like Kimo’s and Lahaina Fish Co. for front-row seats to the 8 p.m. fireworks show (the only one on Maui) set off from an offshore barge.
 For a special experience, book a spot on one of the cruises setting sail from the harbor to view the fireworks from the sea.

 Kekaha Fireworks (Kauai)